For men navigating changes in sexual health and function

 Understanding What’s Going On

-This section is for people who are trying to make sense of changes in erections or erectile function and aren’t sure what’s actually causing them.
+This section is for people trying to make sense of changes in sexual function and aren’t sure what’s actually causing them.

-Erectile function depends on several things working together, from blood flow and nerves to stress and mental state.
+Sexual response depends on several things working together, from blood flow and nerves to arousal, stress, attention, and mental state.
 Because of that, problems don’t always show up in clear or consistent ways.
 Symptoms can feel confusing, vary from day to day, or seem disconnected from obvious causes.

-Rather than starting with treatments, labels, or assumptions, this section focuses on how erections actually work as a system — and why changes don’t always point to a single cause.
+Rather than starting with treatments, labels, or assumptions, this section focuses on how sexual response actually works as a system and why changes don’t always point to a single cause.
 The goal isn’t to diagnose you.
 It’s to give you a clearer framework for interpreting what you’re noticing before jumping to conclusions.

 Confusion comes from simplifying what isn’t simple.